rspamd/rspamd/doc/markdown/configuration/statistic.md

 * `autolearn = true`: autolearning is performing as spam if a message has `reject` action and as ham if a message has **negative** score
 * `autolearn = [1, 10]`: autolearn as ham if score is less than minimum of 2 numbers (< `1` here) and as spam if score is more than maximum of 2 numbers (> `10` in this case)
-* `autolearn = "return function(task) ... end"`: use the following lua function to detect if autolearn is needed (function should return 'ham' if learn as ham is needed and string 'spam' if learn as spam is needed, if no learn is needed then a function can return anything including `nil`)
+* `autolearn = "return function(task) ... end"`: use the following Lua function to detect if autolearn is needed (function should return 'ham' if learn as ham is needed and string 'spam' if learn as spam is needed, if no learn is needed then a function can return anything including `nil`)

 Redis backend is highly recommended for autolearning purposes since it's the only backend with high concurrency level when multiple writers are properly synchronized.